plume-lib/merging/README.md

    necessary for mergers that may re-introduce lines that were removed in a clean merge.
 The [Java imports](README-java-imports.md) merger is the only example currently.
-Most mergers (other than the Java imports merger) do not require the --all command-line argument.
+Most mergers (other than the Java imports merger) do not require the `--all` command-line argument.

+ * A **merger** is either a merge tool or a merge driver.

+ * A **merge strategy** works on internal git data structures, deciding what text to hand to a merge driver.
+However, if two of {parent1,parent2,base} are the same, then the merge strategy makes a decision and the merge driver is never called.
+This repository (plume-lib merging) does not include a merge strategy; the ones built into git are adequate.

 ## Why to use a (re-)merge tool rather than a merge driver